12/3/2024

 It is important for students of all ages to receive literacy education based on the science of reading, but this is especially so in the case of K–5 students.
 During this time in students’ education, they are learning foundational literacy skills that will be a critical part of bridging the gap between learning to read to reading to learn.
 These foundational skills are often referred to as the Five Pillars of Early Literacy, which are phonemic awareness, phonics, fluency, vocabulary, and comprehension.

-The depth and complexity at which these skills are taught depends on the student’s age and ability.
-Scaffolded learning is an integral part of science of reading-based instruction, which means educators introduce new concepts by providing clear instructions and guidance, and as the student gets more familiar they slowly allow the student to work more independently.
+The depth and complexity of these skills taught depends on the student’s age and ability.
+Scaffolded learning is an integral part of the science of reading-based instruction, which means educators introduce new concepts by providing clear instructions and guidance, and as the student becomes more familiar, they slowly allow the student to work more independently.
 As students are introduced to increasingly complex ideas, they should also be taught how these concepts fit into the whole of reading.

 In earlier grades, phonemic awareness serves as the gateway to all other pillars of literacy.
 In other literacy models, students are encouraged to memorize words instead of sound—with this technique, if students are taught 10 words, they will be able to read 10 words.
 But with the science of reading’s focus on phonemic awareness, letter-sound correspondence, and phonics, students can be taught 10 letter sounds and be able to read 350 three-sound words, 4,320 four-sound words, and 21,650 five-sound words.